Brown Bag Baked Ham produces an unbelievably juicy ham that's holiday-table ready. All you need is a ham and a bag!

 Directions

 - Place oven racks in the lowest and highest positions (remove top rack entirely if you have a place to store it) then preheat oven to 325 degrees.
-Place a cooling rack on top of a 9x13" baking dish then set aside.
-Cut the handles off a paper grocery bag, or open a parchment paper baking bag, then place the ham inside.
-Roll the opening of the bag down then press the bag around the ham and place on top of the cooling rack.
-Bake for 18 minutes per pound (bake a 2lb ham for 36 minutes, for example) then remove ham from bag, slice and serve.
+Place a cooling rack on top of a 9×13" baking dish then set aside.
+Cut the handles off a paper grocery bag, or open a parchment paper baking bag if using, then place the ham inside.

 Notes

-- Be sure the paper bag is not touching the sides of the oven, back of the oven, or baking racks.
+- Be sure the bag is not touching the sides of the oven, back of the oven, or baking racks.

 I did a 7 pound ham on Easter everyone was making fun of me.
 Until they ate it.
 Now people that weren’t even there are asking me for the recipe. *eyeroll* :)